squirrel-project/squirrel_nav/squirrel_navigation/README.md

 ## Know Issues
 On shutdown, `ClassLoader` throws an error.
 It should only happens on exit and therefore not influence the navigation stack.
-We're working on it.